acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_run.md

 ### Options

 ```
       --auto-upgrade         Enabled automatic upgrades.
+  -b, --bidirectional-sync   In interactive mode download changes in addition to uploading
+  -i, --dev                  Enable interactive dev mode: build image, stream logs/status in the foreground and stop on exit
   -f, --file string          Name of the build file (default "DIRECTORY/Acornfile")
   -h, --help                 help for run
       --help-advanced        Show verbose help text
   -n, --name string          Name of app to create
       --notify-upgrade       If true and the app is configured for auto-upgrades, you will be notified in the CLI when an upgrade is available and must confirm it
   -o, --output string        Output API request without creating app (json, yaml)
       --profile strings      Profile to assign default values
   -q, --quiet                Do not print status
       --wait                 Wait for app to become ready before command exiting (default: true)
 ```

 ### Options inherited from parent commands